personium/legacy-docs/en/unit-administrator/tutorial.md

 https://{Personium_FQDN}/usercell
 ```

 The registered profile.json information is displayed on the login screen and you should be able to confirm the login with the administrator account.
+If you want to install it yourself without using the sample GUI published in the open source project, please click [here](https://github.com/personium/app-cc-home).

 ## <a name="sect6">6.
 Delete the Issued PDS</a>
 Delete the issued Cell.